Walking Pages

 Previous events included a short leisurely history walk each day in the company of a Green Badge guide in this UNESCO World Heritage Site.
 A ride on a heritage steam train for a nostalgic ride followed by a scenic valley meander or a high level wilderness walk.
 A visit to a romantic medieval castle and abbey ruins plus stunning cliff walks for big views and moor.

-Henley Walking Festival - Cancelled for 2023
+Henley Walking Festival - Cancelled

 Henley Walking FestivalHenley-on-Thames is organising it’s 2nd Walking Festival this year.
 Located in one of the most beautiful areas in the country, nestled in the Chiltern Hills on one side and the beautiful Thames on the other.
 There will be short and long walks on offer.
 Henley is a bustling ‘Walkers are Welcome’ town with many places to eat and drink and many shops including two outdoor shops, and a great choice of places to stay.